brianzhou13/r/README.md

 * `node run wp` to start webpack
 * `npm start` to run server

 Known Issues:

 - Once you get to the bottom of the console, everything isn't resizing propertly; therefore, your inputs will be pushed outside of the console.

-- We could have moved a lot of the processing logic to the backend and simply send the doubly linkedList instance back and forth from the front-end to the back-end through socket.io.
+- We could also store existing state into localStorage to maintain what the user has typed.

 - insertion/deletion are still pretty buggy.
 So there are still some kinks left... such as if you insert with a 'space' first, then it prints everything backward. lol.

+- also, if we go back into history and cycle up/down, then try to execute that line, it's not being recorded to history since the `id`s for that line aren't unique.
+Not sure if this is exactly why, but this is another item to look into.

+- Can utilize a queue.

+- We could have moved a lot of the processing logic to the backend and simply send the doubly linkedList instance back and forth from the front-end to the back-end through socket.io.